threaming/ENCE464_FitnessMonitorV2/README.md

 ## Introduction

+The purpose of this project was to further develop the current *Fitness Monitor V1.0* embedded software project.
+We have been instructed to start from the version 1.0 software, and incrementally improve and enhance it.
-This project is about the improvement of the current *Fitness Monitor V1.0*.
-The present documentation summarizes the findings and development of a imporved version *Fitness Monitor V2.0*.
+The present documentation summarises the findings and development of a imporved version *Fitness Monitor V2.0*.
 First a analysis of the software version 1.0 is done and key areas of improvements highlighted.
-After that the improved architecture of V2.0 is presented and detailed implementations of different components such as FreeRTOS or I<sup>2</sup>C are discussed.
+After that, the improved architecture of V2.0 is presented and detailed implementations of different components such as FreeRTOS or I<sup>2</sup>C are discussed.
 A short reflection on the involvement of static and dynamic analysis methods, a section on future improvements and a conclusion close the report.

 ## Analysis of Existing Architecture

-Very layered architecture pattern.
-Not the best design for "Good" code, not the most maintainable (requires testing), it functions correctly but makes it difficult to extend the code if the scope changes.

-Need to talk about maintainability and portability.
-How to improve v1.0 - More abstraction, testing, consistent naming, encapsulation

 The architecture of the Fitness Monitor v1.0 is clearly outlined in the provided diagram.
 The system is divided into several key modules, each responsible for a specific aspect of the overall functionality.
 The diagram uses a color-coded legend to differentiate between standard libraries, leaf modules or libraries, and components requiring further investigation.
 Key modules include `step_counter_main`, `display_manager`, `acc_manager`, `ADC_read`, `button_manager`, and several others that interact to form the system.